Key Takeaway

 Ozempic for CrossFit athletes is an off-label but increasingly common approach to cutting body fat while maintaining the conditioning and strength needed for functional fitness.
-Ozempic contains semaglutide, the same active ingredient as Wegovy, but it is FDA-approved for type 2 diabetes rather than weight management.
+Ozempic contains semaglutide, compounded formulations of the active ingredient as Wegovy, but it's FDA-approved for type 2 diabetes rather than weight management.
 Many CrossFitters use it at doses up to 2.0 mg for body composition goals, and the approach works, but there are specific nuances every athlete should understand before starting.

 Ozempic vs. Wegovy: What CrossFit Athletes Need to Know